 PALS certification offers proof of knowledge in pediatric health assessment, general life support procedures, treatment algorithms, resuscitation, and professional team dynamics in healthcare settings.
 Pediatric healthcare providers through this program are able to give high quality services to infants and young children during medical emergencies.
 Consequently, the prognosis and outcome of emergency conditions among kids often becomes more positive due to critical care and support.

 Nevertheless, the accreditation bodies require individuals with PALS certification to attain recertification after every two years.
-Recertification enables healthcare providers to comply with accreditors’ requirements, and remain in touch with the latest relevant emergency healthcare procedures for children.
+Recertification enables healthcare providers to comply with accreditors’ requirements, and remain in touch with the latest relevant emergency PALS algorithms and procedures for children.
 Visit our algorithms page for more information.
 PALS recertification is a short-term exam based course provided by various continuing medical education companies across the states.

 The job requirements of physicians, nurses, paramedics, and other personnel responsible for emergency care of infants and children demand PALS Certification.
 Understanding who needs PALS certification is critical when preparing for a healthcare career.
 Professionals normally receive a PALS Provider Completion Card upon successful completion of this critical course.
 The card has a validity period of two years only.
 One must complete a short refresher course after the two years elapse in order to remain in touch with the requirements of the AHA or other certifying body.
 Thus, the PALS Course Completion Card is a mandatory requirement for recertification.
 Learn more about our courses here at United Medical Education.

 When the original certificate expires, PALS Recertification is necessary after every two years.
 As such, healthcare professionals with the PALS Provider Completion Card must take a short refresher course and exam.
 If a course is online or offline, it should include the most current guidelines.
 Basic Life Support (BLS) certification is also often required of these same healthcare professionals.